 Blissful bays and unspoiled moors

-evon is one of England's most visited counties, with a huge array of family attractions, numerous historic sites, iconic caves, verdant gardens, Dartmoor and two coastlines that offer some of the most stunning beaches and bays.
+huge array of family attractions, numerous historic sites, iconic caves, verdant gardens, the Dartmoor National Park and two coastlines that offer some of the most stunning beaches and bays in England make Devon one of most visited counties in all of England.
 No wonder, with Devon’s delights endless and its folk known for their great food and generous hospitality.

 History and Heritage

 With two coastlines and its strategically important position, Devon has been a focus of maritime history for centuries.
 Inland, Kents Cavern , a Paleolithic dwelling with spectacular rock formations was the site for the discovery of some of the oldest human remains in northern Europe.
 Stately homes and castles abound, while Exeter Cathedral and the Tudor dwellings of Totnes stand now as they were built centuries ago.

 Fresh seafood from the Atlantic and Channel, lovingly matured farmhouse cheeses, crusty cottage loaves, local ales, organic apple juice and cider, award-winning wines, and the sheer luxury of traditional ice cream.
 These are just some of the delicious, first-class food which you'll find everywhere in the cafes, pubs, restaurants and famers’ markets of Devon.
 Oh and a Devonshire Cream tea can only, truly, be experienced in Devon.

 Arts and Culture

 The arts and culture flourish in Devon, not only enriching the lives of its local citizens, but also providing a fantastic insight into the Devon way of life for visitors.
 Devon museums and galleries are a good place to start, featuring everything from steam trains to shipwrecks, farming to factories, boats to battles and local history to lace.
 Also be sure to check out Torre Abbey on the south coast which houses a locally inspired and extensive art collection.